varabyte/kotter/README.md

 $ ./life
 ```

+> [!WARNING]
-***Note:** If your terminal does not support features needed by Kotter, which could happen on legacy machines for
+> If your terminal does not support features needed by Kotter, which could happen on legacy machines for example, then
-example, then this still may end up running inside a virtual terminal.*
+> this still may end up running inside a virtual terminal.

 #### Multiplatform